Skip to navigation Skip to content

 Quality checks enquiries

-Quality, Performance and Technical Support team is only responsible for the management of the quality checking procedures.
+Quality and Skill Tags is only responsible for the management of the quality checking procedures.

-Quality Checkers who need clarification on processing business rules must follow the appropriate escalation process for the relevant program.
+Quality Checkers requiring clarification on processing business rules must follow the appropriate escalation process for the relevant program outlined in Operational Blueprint.

 Errors